Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 Chemotherapy-induced peripheral neuropathy (CIPN) is a nerve-damaging complication of chemotherapy that causes numbness, tingling, and pain — often described as pins and needles — in the hands or feet.
 CIPN can lead to muscle weakness and balance problems that may place additional strain on the lower back and sciatic nerve.

-CIPN can not only interfere with simple activities, such as picking up an object or buttoning your shirt; it can also lead to serious complications, such as dangerous falls, breathing problems, and even paralysis.
+CIPN can not only interfere with simple activities, such as picking up an object or buttoning a shirt but can also lead to serious complications, such as dangerous falls, breathing problems, and even paralysis.

 Certain types of chemotherapy drugs are more likely to cause nerve damage.
 Medications widely used in breast cancer treatment that can cause nerve damage or changes include: